 Q8: How can I participate in the lab as an undergraduate research assistant?

-A: You can either email Henrike Moll or Xochitl Cordova.
+A: You can email Dr. Henrike Moll.
 Though we would to love to be able to offer everyone who emails us an opportunity to work in the lab, we are not always able to.
 It could be the case that we are at our capacity.
 Do not let this deter you from contacting us, as there may be openings!